solo5star/script-exporter/README.md

 Just put the `*.sh` into `script` folder and run.

-Scripts in `scripts` folder are automatically executed every 5 seconds and outputs are exported via 9091 port.
+Scripts in `scripts` folder are automatically executed every 5 seconds and outputs are exported via http server.

 Here is part of the `smartmon.sh` script output.
 ```